Criteria and Documentation

 The following documentation is to be provided at the time of application:

 - A certified copy of a state- or government-issued birth certificate.
 Hospital birth certificates are not acceptable.
-A passport may be accepted in lieu of a birth certificate only if approved and determined by the county clerk.
+Please call if you need further clarification.

 - A current (non-expired) photo identification document.